TemRevil/lack/README.md

 ### 🌟 Overview

 **Gunter** is a premium workshop management solution designed for modern mechanical businesses and spare part stores.
 It combines a state-of-the-art user interface with robust security and real-time cloud synchronization.
+Originally built to streamline operations, it now serves as a comprehensive ERP for automotive service centers.

 <p align="center">
   <img src="public/assets/readme/mockup.png" alt="Gunter Dashboard" width="700">